-1.2 Underwriting Performance5
+1.2 Underwriting performance

-The technical result amounted to 7,970 MSEK $(6,775 \text{ MSEK})^6$ and the combined ratio was 82.5% (84.9%).
+The technical result amounted to 8,636 MSEK (7,970 MSEK) and the combined ratio was 81.6% (82.5%).

-The gross written premium income increased by 4.7% excluding currency effects.
-All business areas contributed to the positive premium development, with particularly strong growth in business area Industrial.
+The gross written premium increased by 4.1% excluding currency effects.
+All business areas contributed to the positive premium development and geographically, the growth was particularly strong in Norway.